 One of the most confusing and mind-boggling tasks when infusing your UI design with UX concepts is understanding the distribution of elements on your screens.
 It is not as easy as just stacking things one after another.
 This becomes even more daunting when deciding where buttons should be placed and how to group them together.
-This varies for many designs when left-aligning, right-aligning, or centering the buttons area.
+This varies for many designs when left-aligning, right-aligning, or centering the button area.
 And this causes no positive or negative effect on user experience.
 It is the individual buttons that you need to worry about.

 Here are some examples of the alignment I am referring to.